telepathylabsai/OpenDF/README.md

 See also this very good [blog from Semantic Machines](https://www.microsoft.com/en-us/research/group/msai/articles/designing-a-framework-for-conversational-interfaces/).

-NEW - see [this document](opendf/applications/multiwoz_2_2/MultiWOZ_DF.md) about the MultiWOZ-DF implementation in our upcoming paper "MultiWOZ-DF"
+NEW - see [this document](opendf/applications/multiwoz_2_2/MultiWOZ_DF.md) about the MultiWOZ-DF implementation in our upcoming paper "MultiWOZ-DF - A Dataflow implementation of the MultiWOZ dataset"

 ## Installation